 DIBELS stands for Dynamic Indicators of Basic Early Literacy Skills.
 The DIBELS measures are indicators of the skill area they are designed to assess.
 Just as a pediatrician measures a child's height and weight as a quick and efficient indicator of that child's physical development, each DIBELS measure is a quick and efficient indicator of how well a child is doing in learning a particular reading skill.
-DIBELS NEXT is the updated version and the one that our school began using in August 2012.
+DIBELS 8th Edition is the updated version and the one that our school began using in August 2019.
 All K-3 grades students are assessed three times per year (August/ December/ May).

 At Legend Springs the DIBELS measures are used to: